 - Sanctuary: Just go to sleep.
 Sure, it sounds easy, but did you know that you can take steps to better prepare for a good night's rest?
 Learn how to make your sleep sanctuary, and practice better sleep behaviors.
 Visit the CAPS Sleep webpage.

+Social wellness means developing a sense of belonging and a support system by connecting with others.
 Sometimes you can be surrounded by people and yet feel lonely.
 Social connections are central to your well-being, and meet a natural need to belong, and feel valued and supported.
 There are many ways to meet friends and connect with others who may share your interests at UWF.

 - Student Orgs: Learn about student organizations and events on Argo Pulse.